Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Normalization | RMSNorm | Stable training at trillion-parameter scale |

 The MoE routing mechanism works through a gating network that learns to assign each input token to its most relevant expert subset.
 For any given token, the model evaluates all 384 experts, selects the top 8 based on learned affinity scores, and computes only those 8 expert layers.
-The remaining 376 experts remain dormant for that token, consuming no FLOPs during inference.
+The remaining 376 experts remain dormant for that token, consuming no FLOPs during inference—this is why I can run extended agentic sessions without cost explosion.

 - Memory footprint: 32B active parameters require approximately 64GB of VRAM in FP16 (or 32GB with INT4 quantization), versus the ~2TB that would be required for a dense 1T parameter model